wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

 EOF
 ```

-### Step 3: Create our application namespace
+### Step 3: Creating our application namespace

-We'll move onto crating the namespace where our applciaiton will reside.
+We'll move on to creating the namespace where our application will reside.

 ```yaml
 $ oc new-project httpbin
 ```

-Next, either via the console or CLI we will deploy the **default** `ServiceMeshMemberRoll` object in the RHOSSM control plane namespace of `istio-system`
+Next, either via the console or CLI we will deploy the **default** `ServiceMeshMemberRoll` object in the RHOSSM control plane namespace of `istio-system`.

-`ServiceMeshMemberRoll` is the resource we configure to permit namespaces entry to RHOSSM and under the jurisdiction of the `ServiceMeshContorlPlane`.
+`ServiceMeshMemberRoll` is the resource we configure to permit namespaces entry to RHOSSM and under the jurisdiction of the `ServiceMeshControlPlane`.

 ```yaml
 $ cat <<EOF | oc apply -f -